Reason 7 Powerful data visualization

 Perhaps the most popular package for data visualization in R is

-.
+{ggplot2}.
 It comes with the {tidyverse}

-package, but there are many other packages that extend the functionality of {ggplot2}
+package, but there are many other packages that extend the functionality of {ggplot2},

-such as {ggforce}
+such as {ggforce} or {gganimate}.

 These packages share a unifying design principle, the Grammar of Graphics (hence the “gg”).
 At its core, the Grammar of Graphics is about mapping attributes of your data (such as the magnitude of a number or the category that an observation belongs to) to aesthetics of geometric objects (such as position and size of a point or the height and color of a bar), potentially after applying statistical transformations like counting or averaging observations.
 This foundation turns out to be extremely versatile and allows

-You can see examples of what is possible with {ggplot2}
+You can see examples of what is possible with {ggplot2} in the submissions for Tidy

 Tuesday – a weekly exercise for practicing

 data visualisation.
-Some people even use {ggplot2}
+Some people even use {ggplot2} to make generative

 Art!

-can take a while.
+Mastering {ggplot2} can take a while.
 However, there are some websites that provide

 example code for different types of charts.
 The R graph